Passphrase 🌐 Life

 COOKIES, LOCAL STORAGE, DO NOT TRACK (DNT) AND GOOGLE ANALYTICS (GA):

-Additionally as a benefit, we store a few settings locally on your own system, in obfuscated form, using HTML localStorage.
+As a benefit, we store a few settings locally on your system in obfuscated form using HTML localStorage.
 These settings are never transmitted, and include things like preferences, your acknowledgment of the Terms of Service, and selected options for the virtual keyboard and gauges.
-The thought of having obfuscated data stored on your own system (which never leaves) ought to concern you less than the thought of having encrypted cookie data stored on your own system (which is always transmitted across the Internet), but if it’s a concern, simply delete the localStorage keys.
+The thought of having obfuscated data stored on your own system (which never leaves) ought to concern you less than the thought of having encrypted cookie data stored on your own system (which is always transmitted across the Internet).
+However, if it’s a concern, simply delete the localStorage keys.
 The analyzer will attempt to use localStorage each time it runs, but will function perfectly if it cannot.
 Again, we are referring to mere convenience data that stays on your own system in local storage, not cookies.

 AT NO TIME WHATSOEVER IS THE PASSPHRASE OR PASSWORD YOU SUBMIT FOR ANALYSIS STORED LOCALLY OR TRANSMITTED via cookie or any other device.
-Understand that the analyzer acts on each keystroke, not on a password “as a whole,” so while you obviously know the credentials being tested, there is no way for Passphrase Life to know them.
+Please understand the analyzer acts on each keystroke, not on a password “as a whole,” so while you obviously know the credentials you are testing, there is no way for Passphrase Life to know them.

 IP ADDRESSES, LOG FILES AND DATA ANALYSIS: